vajoo/Python-API-Development/documentation.md

 after starting the container log into the api container and run this command -> alembic upgrade head -> to setup the tables

 if you changed the name of the docker-compose.yml file do docker-compose -f <filename> up -d

+# setup pytest

+pytest -> tests all test_files which starts with test_ oder ends with _test

+pytest --help -> list of all commands

+-v -> instead of printing dots to show if tests of a file failed or succeeded it will print the function name of the test function

+-s -> prints out the print statements of the test functions